skiadas/SoftwareDevelopmentPracticumCourse/activities/activity2-5aRefactoringPrimesGeneratorPart2.md

         - Select the parameter.
         - Use `<alt>-ENTER` to show the available intentions and select **Safe Delete**.
         - Run tests again.
+        - You should verify that the first parameter of `1000` in the call to `print` from `PrimePrinter.java` has also been removed.

+    d.
+At this point you should notice that the top few lines of the `while` loop have changed: The old `pageOffset <= numPrimes` check has now been moved to a new `if` statement, which includes a `break`.
+We would like to move it back, but in order to do that we will need to increase the visibility of the `numberOfNumbers` variable to be outside of the loop.
+        - Select the `numberOfNumbers` definition line and move it up a line so that it is outside of the `while` loop.
+        - You should see the `while` keyword change color, suggesting there is an intention available.
+Hit `<alt>-ENTER` on the keyword, and choose "move condition to loop".
+This should place the conditional back in its proper place.

 2. The next thing to do is simplify the `while` loop by extracting various methods.

     a.
 The first five lines of the `while` loop are `System.out` calls.
 Together these lines print the header for a page.
 Select these lines and extract them into a method called `printHeader`.

     b.
-Next inside the `while` loop is the double for loop that is responsible for actually printing the numbers on the page.
-Extract a method called `printNumbersOnPage` from the double for loop.
+Next, inside the `while` loop is the double `for` loop that is responsible for actually printing the numbers on the page.
+Extract a method called `printNumbersOnPage` from the double `for` loop.

     c.
 The last three lines of the `while` loop update the `pageNumber` and `pageOffset` counters as we advance through each page.
 These three lines also need to be turned into a method, but you notice that, `pageNumber` is being used by the `printHeader` method, and `pageOffset` is being used by the `printNumbersOnPage` method.
 Also, the variable `numberOfNumbers` is being used by both those methods.
-Before turning the last three lines into a method, `pageNumber`, `pageOffset`, and `numberOfNumbers` need to beneed to be elevated from local variables into class fields.
+Before turning the last three lines into a method, `pageNumber`, `pageOffset`, and `numberOfNumbers` need to be elevated from local variables into class fields / instance variables, so that they are visible throughout the file.
         - Select any one of the `pageNumber` references and refactor to **Extract Field**.
 Keep the same name for the name of the field.
         - Repeat the process to extract `pageOffset` and `numberOfNumbers` into fields as well.